 “Mommy to be” is the most soothing word a woman hear.
 Anyone can hardly feel all the “butterflies in tummy” feelings.
 Even sometimes your better half is unable to understand your needs during pregnancy.
-There might be the time when you are exhausted for no and getting intimate is the last thing you want.
+There might be a time when you are exhausted for no and getting intimate is the last thing you want.

 Alternatively, you might be scared because of so many myths about sex in pregnancy.
 But dear it is not necessary to believe everyone’s opinion.
 While you do not want to compromise on your health should you compromise on your relationship?

 Your better half needs you in the ups and downs of his life.
 Study the facts about sex during pregnancy and then conclude whether you need to keep distance or not.
-You can also ask the best gynecologist in Karachi or any big city of Pakistan for best advice.
+You can also ask the best gynecologist in Karachi or any big city of Pakistan for the best advice.

 Here are some facts and myths about sex during pregnancy.